-When the Republic of Ireland broke away from the United Kingdom after the 1922 war of succession, these six counties remained part of the crown and thus partitioning Ireland.
+When the Republic of Ireland broke away from the United Kingdom after the 1922 War of Succession, these six counties remained part of the crown and thus partitioning Ireland.

 About the Belfast Murals

 The murals in Belfast, on each side of the divide, are some of the most prominent reminders of Northern Ireland’s troubled past.
-These murals can be seen in areas like the republican Falls Road and protestant Shankhill Road.
+These murals can be seen in areas like the catholic Falls Road and protestant Shankhill Road.

 Since the 1970s some 2,000 brightly-coloured paintings have appeared across Northern Ireland, with the most famous of these being located in Belfast and Derry.

 These murals depict the culture, struggles and lives of each community in Northern Ireland.
 Some of the murals depict historical figures, sporting heroes and martyrs to each cause.

 The republican murals depict the Irish struggle for independence and associated figures.
 There are also many murals painted in solidarity with other political causes around the world from Palestine to Cuba.